-We have submitted the Plan to the Secretary of State for examination and produced a Statement of Submission that sets out where documents can be viewed.
+We submitted the Plan to the Secretary of State for examination and published a Statement of Submission that set out where documents can be viewed.

 In accordance with Regulation 22 of the Town and Country (Local Planning) (England) Regulations 2012, we published the Plan prior to submission to allow for representations on its ‘soundness’ and legal compliance.

 Representations have been collated and reviewed, and a Regulation 22 Consultation Statement prepared and submitted with the Plan, both of which are available below.